subhnet/chat-app/chat-server/Readme2.md

 ```

-Here we are creating a topic `kafka-chat` to handle the messages.
-We would be using it later in the chat application.
+Here we are creating a topic `kafka-chat` to handle chat messages.
+We would be using this topic later in the chat application.

+Now, Let's write some code.
 ## Backend Development with Java, SpringBoot and Kafka
-Now, Let's start with some coding.
 We would be developing the backend in Spring Boot.
 So, download a fresh Spring Boot Project using [Spring Initializer](https://start.spring.io/) with following details.

 * Project: Maven Project